vkoul/awesome-Marketing-Analytics/README.md

 ## Marketing Analytics Resources :tada:

 Resources that are useful to learn Marketing Analytics from academic and industial sources.
 Will keep updating it.
+You can fork it to make use of the checkboxes to track your progress.

 ### Books :books: